sekdiy/CoreSensors/README.md

 Since the sensors aren't comparable with high precision external sensors, they can use some individual calibration in order to improve precision.

 The **CoreSensors** library provides you with a way to calibrate each individual Arduino (by taking two reference measurements and applying a simple formula, e.g. see [Albert van Dalen](http://goo.gl/Sqmzfs) and [Oregon Embedded](http://oregonembedded.com/slopeoffset.html)).

+## Note

+This library defines a dummy ADC_vect interrupt service handler routine.
+In case your code requires its own ADC_vect routine, you can simply replace the one in this library without any negative impact.
+But please keep in mind that the order of include statements in your code might influence which ADC_vect routine will actually be applied.